salemmohdmohd/basic-flask-medge/syntax.md

----
-slug: everything-you-need-to-start-using-sqlalchemy
-tags:
-  - SQL Alchemy
-  - Python
-description: >-
-  Discover how to use SQLAlchemy, the most popular ORM for Python.
-Learn to handle databases easily in just 8 minutes.
-Start now!
----

 ## What is SQL Alchemy?

 SQLAlchemy is an [Object-Relational Mapper/Mapping-tool](https://en.wikipedia.org/wiki/Object-relational_mapping), or ORM, a library that developers use to create databases and manipulate their data without needing to know/use SQL.